Glossary Net Dollar Retention (NDR)

 Additional Ways to Increase NDR

 Businesses should use multiple strategies to increase their NDR.
-In addition to those above, the following strategies are effective user retention strategies that increase revenue over time.
+In addition to the above, the following strategies are effective for increasing user retention and revenue over time.

 When customers are highly engaged with their products and know how to use them properly, they are considerably less likely to switch providers.